ZisIsNotUMBC/NetworkSync/README.md

-# CMSC 455 Numerical Computations Project
+# CMSC 455 Numerical Computations Final Project

 Optimizing Network Synchronization in Multiplayer Games using Interpolation and Extrapolation